-The Latest: Trump Will Address The Nation After The Deadly Florida School Shooting
+The Latest: White Nationalist Group Says The Florida Shooter Was A Member

 What We Know So Far

-- At least 17 people were killed when a former student school opened fire on a south Florida high school.
+- At least 17 people were killed when a former student school opened fire on a high school in Parkland, Florida.

-- The shooter, Nikolas Cruz, was armed with an AR-15 style rifle and "countless magazines" of ammunition.
+- The shooter, identified as Nikolas Cruz, was armed with an AR-15–style rifle and "countless magazines" of ammunition.
 He had previously been identified as a potential threat to fellow students and "talked about guns a lot."
 Here's what we know about him.

-- BuzzFeed News can exclusively report that the FBI was warned about a school shooting threat from a YouTube user named Niklas Cruz in September.
+- BuzzFeed News can exclusively report that the FBI was warned about a school shooting threat from a YouTube user named Nikolas Cruz in September.
+The FBI said they couldn't identify the person behind the account.

 - These are the victims who have been identified.

-- President Trump will address the nation at 11 a.m.
-This morning he tweeted about the shooter: "Neighbors and classmates knew he was a big problem.
-Must always report such instances to authorities, again and again!"
+- President Trump said, "No child, no teacher should ever be in danger in an American school," and added he's making plans to visit Parkland.

-- There are already hoaxes going around about the shooting.
-They are here.
+- These are the hoaxes already going around about the shooting.

 Updates